Berryakin2010/Berryakin2010/README.md

 - 👀 I’m interested in Cloud Computing (GCP & AWS), Python programming lanaguage, SQL, and some Javascript.
 - Recently finished Google IT support certificate.
 - 🌱 I’m currently learning IT automation with Python from coursera.
-- 💞️ I’m looking to collaborate on interested in GCP projects and automation.
+- 💞️ I’m interested in GCP projects and automation.
 - 📫 How to reach me check my LinkedIn page.

 <!---